shwestrick/shwestrick.github.io/_posts/2020-07-29-seam-carve.md

   a barrier between each row, and in the triangular strategy, we use two barriers per strip.
 This can cause the scheduler to perform too many thread migrations.
-To mitigate this, one thing we could try is to let triangles overlap slightly, to increase the size of each strip, and therefore require fewer barrier synchronizations overall.
+To mitigate this, one thing we could try is to let triangles overlap slightly, to increase the size of each strip.
+This trades a small amount of duplicated work for fewer barrier synchronizations overall, which could prove to be hugely beneficial.

 <!--
 In code, we could do this in MPL as follows: